ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 ## Managing dependencies

 - To **add** a package to dependencies, use `poetry add <package>` for dependencies or `poetry add -D <package>` for development dependencies
-- If adding a package using Poetry fails (or if a version from Anaconda is needed), add it to `environment.yml`, then run:
+- If adding a package using Poetry fails (or if a version from Anaconda is needed), add the package and its version to `environment.yml`, then run:
   - `conda-lock -k explicit --conda mamba` to update the Anaconda lock file
   - `mamba update --file conda-<linux/osx/win>-64.lock` (replace `<linux/osx/win>` with your OS) to update the packages in your current environment
 - To **remove** a package from the dependencies, use `poetry remove <package>` or remove them from `environment.yaml`.
 In the latter case, you will also need to run the commands above to update the Anaconda lock files and current environment packages.